th-blitz/NeetCode-150/README.md

 # Docker Image setup

-set up the docker image at Envs/leetcode.Dockerfile (1.73 GB) to run all the scripts within the project.<br /> The image includes python 3.8, node 16.15, g++, gcc and jdk-11.
+Set up the docker image leetcode.Dockerfile (1.73 GB). <br /> The image includes python 3.8, node 16.15, g++, gcc and jdk-11. <br />
+Prerequisites - Docker for desktop/mac/linux. <br />

-### Instructions to setup the docker image.
+## Instructions to setup the docker image.

 - Make sure to run all commands from the project root directory.
 (1)
 - build and setup the leetcode docker image.
 (Envs/leetcode.Dockerfile) (2)